 Unlike permanent life insurance that lasts until the day you die as long as you keep up with your premiums, term life insurance coverage has a set term that’s meant to last only as long as you want it to — usually for the span of your working years.
 For that reason, the majority of term life insurance policies last for 10 years, 15 years, 20 years, 25 years or 30 years.

 Term life insurance doesn’t build cash value like some other types of life insurance do, nor does it have an investment component.
 Instead, you pay a fixed premium for a fixed number of years, and your beneficiaries receive the death benefit if you die before the policy expires.

 While there are many reasons consumers buy life insurance, term life insurance is usually purchased by individuals who want a robust level of coverage without having to pay high premiums.
-Since some term life insurance policies are offered online — sometimes even without a medical exam — this type of coverage is also popular among consumers who are young and in excellent health.
+Since some term life insurance policies are offered online — sometimes even without a medical exam, which is known as no exam life insurance — this type of coverage is also popular among consumers who are young and in excellent health.

 Advantages of term life insurance

 - Premiums can cost a fraction of what consumers pay for permanent life insurance.

 - You can get more coverage for your money.

 - You can tailor the length of the policy to your needs.

 - You can buy term life insurance online, possibly even without a medical exam.